 So remember, constant plucking can retard hair growth and even cause permanent balding.Â

-The oval-shaped pencil was cleverly designed as I could twist the angle to create elongated or slim lines when I need to, e.g. towards the end of the brows.
+The oval-shaped pencil was cleverly designed as I could twist the angle to create elongated or slim lines.
+This is especially useful for defining the tail of the brows.

-When I went on to the second step of using the sponge applicator, the powder that was deposited evenly gave me fuller and more blended brows.
+When I went on to the second step of using the sponge applicator, the powder deposited evenly and gave me fuller and more blended brows.

 I appreciate how the thick sponge made it quick and effortless to fill thick brows in just a few strokes.Â